btrettel/flt/to-do.md

         - <https://en.wikipedia.org/wiki/Variance_reduction>
     - `mc_fosm` module for combination MC and FOSM: If number of samples equals 1, use FOSM.
 Otherwise, use MC.
 A hybrid approach might be useful sometimes too.
 - convergence.f90: convergence testing framework
+    - Make convergence testing framework work when there are multiple dependent variables.
+One approach could be to have separate procedures to 1. loop the simulation over the different grids/time-steps returning all dependent variables for all grids/time-steps and 2. do the convergence test and make plots for a particular dependent variable.
     - Convergence testing framework takes `type(ad)` for both exact solution and numerical solution.
 Calculates convergence rate for value and all derivatives.
 Also checks that derivatives of value convergence rate is small.
-Can handle arbitrary rank arrays?
+        - Can handle arbitrary rank arrays?
+Might have to use `include` trick so that the body of each procedure is the same.
     - grid/temporal convergence (set up the same: take a callback where one parameter is the delta to be varied)
         - produce both error and order plots
         - `convergence_rate(func, deltas, norm, outfile, expected_order, tol, actual_order, rc)`